burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 - create a function to simulate multiple threads as if multiple users were using the service

 ### Ch 2
-- add relevant white/yellow paper sections
+- add words and links to relevant white/yellow paper sections
-- get the end chapter demo working
+- add PoW and Block numbers to the final demo
 - decompose the demo into sections

 ### Ch 3
 - add relevant white/yellow paper sections
 - add relevant production libraries for each upgrade
-- get the end chapter demo working
+- end chapter demo
 - decompose the demo into sections

 ### UX / UI